 Perhaps in this way, we can explain another fascinating puzzle: Chana's prayer, the paradigm of all prayers, was a prayer for a child.
 Look through your entire prayer book, you won't find a prescribed prayer to ask for a child.
 For health, for wealth, for rain, for dew, for wisdom, for redemption, for justice -- for everything else.
 But not for a child.

 Torah can be summarized as a unity, harmony and synthesis of these two cosmic forces: the masculine and the feminineThere are some beautiful prayers to ask for a child.
 They won't be found in the standard prayer book, however.
 They were composed by women in their mother tongue and they are the most heartfelt prayers there are.
 But no respected rabbi would dare meddle in this domain -- the domain of the woman, who brings life into being.
 And no one would dare prescribe the words to say and the order to say them.
 Because in the woman's world, prayer comes from inside and pours outward.
-(Some such prayers are posted on this website.)

 There remains one burning question: If woman is the essence of prayer and song, why is she silent?
 Where is her creativity and inspiration?
 Where is her song?
 Fine, she won't be part of the protocol management.
 But why can't her voice and presence be an inspiration in the shul?

-There is a deeper perspective to all this: This is galut.
+But when it comes to a woman’s voice, there is a deeper perspective to all this: This is galut.
 Exile.
 The Shechinah is in captivity, not in her place.
 She is ignored and despised.
 And she is quiet there.
 But in the world-yet-to-come, the messianic era that we are poised to enter, then we will hear, "Once again in the cities of Judah and the streets of Jerusalem, the voice of joy and the voice of rejoicing, the voice of the groom and the voice of the bride."